 A “bad” fracture is when your tooth breaks, and you have pain.
 Sometimes the fragment is still attached to your gum, almost the same thing if you’ve torn a fingernail and it is still “attached” to your skin.
 You know that is going to be painful.
 In these cases you may need a root canal as well as a surgery to remove the fractured piece.

 An “ugly” fracture is when a crown will no longer work to repair your tooth.
 Your only option is to have the tooth amputated (extracted).
 The tooth often is vertically split.
 Replacing a vertically split tooth often requires a dental implant or a fixed bridge.

 If you want to keep your natural tooth a crown may be your better choice.
-At Sedona Dentist Roy Daniels, we always want to discuss your choices If you are nervous about getting a dental crown placed, talk with Dr. Daniels.
+At Sedona Dentist Chris Marsh, we always want to discuss your choices If you are nervous about getting a dental crown placed, talk with Dr. Marsh.
 Having a conversation with him could go a long way toward making you feel more comfortable with this procedure.